Hats Off! Meghan and Kate Are Church Chic for Service with the Queen

 After debuting her first fascinator-style beret during Christmas Day church service with the royal family, Meghan chose a similar style for the Commonwealth Day church service at Westminster Abbey on Monday.

-The royal bride-to-be arrived in a cream tailored coat and dress by Amanda Wakeley with a matching beret by Stephen Jones.
-Her future sister-in-law Kate Middleton opted for a dark blue coat from Beulah London and matching Lock and Co hat.
+The royal bride-to-be arrived in a cream tailored $1,199 coat by Amanda Wakeley (shop a similar style for $99 here!) with a matching beret by Stephen Jones.
+Underneath the coat, she wore a navy dress by the same brand. (shop a similar look here).
+She accessorized her look with dark navy suede pumps by Manolo Blahnik.

+Her future sister-in-law Kate Middleton, who was glowing at 8 months pregnant, opted for a dark blue coat from Beulah London and matching Lock and Co hat.

-Meghan also carried a mini blue navy cross grain leather bag from Mulberry with a gold chain strap.
+Meghan also carried a $675 mini blue navy cross grain leather bag from Mulberry with a gold chain strap.
+A similar bag for $69.99 is available here.

 Meghan joined fiancé Prince Harry and other senior members of the royal family —including Meghan’s future father-in-law Prince Charles and his wife Camilla, Duchess of Cornwall, and Prince William and Kate Middleton — for a church service celebrating Commonwealth Day at Westminster Abbey.